eaglestone/minecraft-pi-ruby/README.md

 ##Please note
 This project is still in the early stages of development.
-It is not ready for use with students and has not yet been pushed to RubyGems.
+It is not ready for use with students as there is still much to do!

 ##Overview